CLAT PG Paper Analysis 2026: Difficulty Level & Expected Cut Off

 Expected Cut-off:

-Despite the changes in paper length and pattern, the CLAT PG cut-off for 2024 is not expected to be much different from the previous year.
+Despite the changes in paper length and pattern, the CLAT PG cut-off is not expected to be much different from the previous year.

 Subject-wise Breakdown: